How to Fix Timer not advancing on Speed Queen TR7000WN (Top Load)

 • The washer stops mid-cycle and requires a manual push of the timer knob to continue

-These issues are most commonly caused by a worn or failed mechanical timer assembly, though a faulty lid switch or a defective water level pressure switch can also prevent the timer from advancing properly.
+These issues are most often caused by a worn or failed mechanical timer assembly, though a faulty lid switch or defective water level pressure switch can also prevent the timer from advancing as it should.

 Safety First